Tigers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 5-5.
+- In 10 games as the underdog over the last 10 matchups, the Tigers have a record of 6-4.

-- In their last 10 matchups with a total posted by oddsmakers, the Tigers and their foes are 2-8-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on two occasions.

-- The Tigers have had a spread listed in one of their past 10 matchups and have covered every time.
-The average over/under established by bookmakers in Detroit's past six games has been 8.3, a run in which the Tigers and their opponents have gone under every time.
+- The last 10 Tigers contests have not had a spread posted by oddsmakers.
+Detroit and its opponent have finished below the over/under for seven consecutive games, with the average total set by oddsmakers during that span being 8.4.

 Tigers Betting Records & Stats

-- The Tigers have been victorious in seven, or 35%, of the 20 contests they have been chosen as underdogs in this season.
+- The Tigers have won in eight, or 38.1%, of the 21 contests they have been named as odds-on underdogs this year.

-- The Tigers have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 40.8% chance of coming away with a victory in the contest.

-- So far this season, Detroit and its opponents have hit the over in nine of its 20 games with a total.
+- Detroit and its opponents have gone over the total this season in nine of its 21 opportunities.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.